The cutting room floor

 Sophie Neville, Suzanna Hamilton in Laura Ashley and her mother

 We arrived at the ABC cinema to find they had already taken their seats in the audience.
 We met up with Ronald Fraser and Richard Pilbrow, the film producer, who introduced us to Princess Helena Moutafian, Patron of KIDS, who the Earl and Countess of Compton had brought to celebrate the film’s release and help raise funds for the charity.
-Mummy had instead I made a curtsey to each person I was introduced to.
+Mummy had insisted I made a curtsey to each person I was introduced to.
 Did this include members of the Press?

 Jane Grendon braving the crowds outside the cinema